 - The Toxic Salad at The New York Times - This article from 2009 was responsible for some confusion about carrot tops.
 It talks about the presence of alkaloids in carrot tops and other garden greenery, but remains a bit vague on whether or not carrot tops are actually safe.

 - Are Carrot Tops Toxic?
 (Short Answer, No) at Garden Betty - Linda Ly's piece does a much better job of explaining the myths surrounding carrot tops.
 (Did you know they're a market vegetable in Europe?)

 Carrot tops are bitter, and bitterness has often been associated with poison, so we wonder if that's half the story.
 But that bitterness can be put to wonderful use in the kitchen.

 The leafy tops, which remind me of parsley, taste herbaceous and vaguely reminiscent of, well, carrots.
-They can be eaten raw in salads, though their taste can be a little bitter.
-Consider softening the greens by blanching, sautéing them with olive oil, garlic and some of your other favorite greens, or cooking them into a soup or stock.
+They can be eaten raw in salads, although their taste can be a little bitter.
+Consider softening the greens by blanching them; sautéing them with olive oil, garlic, and some of your other favorite greens; or cooking them into a soup or stock.

 Check out Diane's recipe for carrot top pesto:

 → Get the recipe: Carrot Top Pesto at Culinate

 Let's make a pact to keep our carrot tops out of the compost pile from now on, what do you say?